letsdrink/ouzo/docs/utils/arrays.rst

 flattenKeysRecursively
 ~~~~~~~~~~~~~~~~~~~~~~
-Returns maps of the flatten keys with corresponding values.
+Returns a flattened array of keys with corresponding values.

 **Parameters:** ``array $array``